 Typographic graphic reading ‘Editorial Series,’ representing the published editorial series at Tom Zappala Haircutting.

-Beyond the Haircut—When Mastery Becomes Systemic Transmission
+Beyond the Haircut—Mastery as Transmission

 The Role of Containment Architecture